Publishing ethics, duties, and policies

 Authors of the reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient details and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

-Review and professional publication articles should also be accurate and objective, and editorial ‘opinion’ works should be clearly identified as such.
+Review and professional publication articles should also be accurate and objective.

 Data Access and Retention